 By Rick Steves

-For 300 years, the island's big, central square, the Lustgarten, has flip-flopped between being a military parade ground and a people-friendly park, depending upon the political tenor of the time.
-In 1999, it was made into a park again and now — especially on a sunny summer afternoon — it's a festival of peace and prosperity.
-All indications are the Lustgarten will stay a park and Unter den Linden will continue to flower.
+The museums, and the impressively domed Berlin Cathedral, cluster around the Lustgarten — a big square that's flip-flopped between being a military parade ground and a people-friendly park, depending upon the political tenor of the time.
+Since 1999 it's become a park again and now — especially on sunny summer afternoons — it's a festival of peace and prosperity in a Berlin not so different from the grand one Frederick first envisioned.